Project overview

 Client

-Queensland Government, Department of Energy & Public Works
+Department of Housing & Public Works

 2022